Supplementary data: British Columbia

 Topic: Keeping people smoke-free

-Title of image: Percentage of individuals (aged ≥ 12) classified as daily or occasional smokers in 2019
+Title of image: Percentage of individuals (aged ≥ 12) classified as daily or occasional smokers.

 Data source: Canadian Community Health Survey